Thursday, March 23, 2017

 What is the question asking?

-indicates that we should be expecting two different organic products with chlorine atoms attached to the carbon skeleton.
-In other words this reaction should give two products with the formula $\ce{C3H7Cl}$.
+A careful read of the intro part of the question When propane reacts with chlorine, two different monochloropropanes are formed indicates that we should be expecting two different organic products with chlorine atoms attached to the carbon skeleton.
+In other words this reaction should give two products with the formula CX3HX7Cl.

 So let me ask your question in a clearer way:

-Propane reacts with chlorine to produce two different monochlorination products with the formula $\ce{C3H7Cl}$. (a) Draw the structures of both monochlorination products and provide their names. (b) Identify the type of isomeric relationship that exists between the two structures that you drew in (a).
+Propane reacts with chlorine to produce two different monochlorination products with the formula CX3HX7Cl. (a) Draw the structures of both monochlorination products and provide their names. (b) Identify the type of isomeric relationship that exists between the two structures that you drew in (a).

 No comments: